Avoid getting caught out in the Black Friday mega-sales with our savvy shopping tips.

 If you would like further support and information about mental health and your finances, you can find links to a range of charities and governmental organisations below:

-• Mental Health and Money Advice – a dedicated mental health and money advice service designed to support people with mental health and financial issues.
+- Mental Health and Money Advice – a dedicated mental health and money advice service.